-We don’t know what to say of the future of the amateur telescope market, but it would not surprise us if Celestron/Synta continued to dominate it or at least be a major force for another 50 years.
+We don’t know what to say about the future of the amateur telescope market, but it would not surprise us if Celestron/Synta continued to dominate it, or at least be a major force for another 50 years.

 Celestron was founded in 1964 by Tom Johnson, an electrical engineer.
-After a few years of experimenting with amateur telescope making, Johnson got the idea to form a company selling compact, precision telescopes and ended up modifying the existing Schmidt-Cassegrain design into a more compact form factor, and devised a “master block” method to produce Schmidt corrector plates en masse.
+After a few years of experimenting with amateur telescope making, Johnson got the idea of forming a company selling compact, precision telescopes and ended up modifying the existing Schmidt-Cassegrain design into a more compact form factor and devised a “master block” method to produce Schmidt corrector plates en masse.

-Celestron originally sold blue-and-white Schmidt-Cassegrains for universities and wealthy amateurs, but entered the mass amateur market in the early 1970s with their original, orange-tube C8 – a telescope that is still sold today, more or less the same as it was nearly fifty years ago.
-The C5, C11, and C14, which are all still in manufacture today, followed, as did a “C90” Maksutov-Cassegrain (though the post-1990s ones share nothing in common with the original), along with their C9.25 which was introduced in the 1990s and their newer C6 introduced in 2006.
+Celestron originally sold blue-and-white Schmidt-Cassegrains to universities and wealthy amateurs, but entered the mass amateur market in the early 1970s with their original, orange-tube C8 – a telescope that is still sold today, more or less the same as it was nearly fifty years ago.
+The C5, C11, and C14, which are all still in manufacture today, followed, as did a “C90” Maksutov-Cassegrain (though the post-1990s ones share nothing in common with the original), along with their C9.25, which was introduced in the 1990s and their newer C6, introduced in 2006.

-There was a brief surge of prosperity at Celestron thanks to Tasco’s flashy marketing tactics, but this was for naught.
-Tasco itself went bankrupt in 2002, and Meade almost bought Celestron as a result – thankfully an FTC settlement prevented this from happening and resulting in a Meade monopoly on SCTs.
+There was a brief surge of prosperity at Celestron thanks to Tasco’s flashy marketing tactics, but it was for naught.
+Tasco itself went bankrupt in 2002, and Meade almost bought Celestron as a result.
+Thankfully, an FTC settlement prevented this from happening, resulting in a Meade monopoly on SCTs.

-Synta owns Sky-Watcher, manufacturers parts for Orion Telescopes & Binoculars and Meade, and seems to have some kind of relationship with (and possibly ownership of) Meade’s parent company, Ningbo Sunny Electronic Co.
-As a result, a lot of Celestron’s low-level, budget products are more or less variations on the stuff other manufacturers sell – at one point, Sky-Watcher and Orion were even marketing rebranded Celestron Schmidt-Cassegrains.
+Synta owns Sky-Watcher, and manufactures generic goods for a variety of small brands and third parties who slap labels on their products.
+As a result, a lot of Celestron’s low-level, budget products are more or less variations on the stuff other manufacturers sell.
+At one point, Sky-Watcher and Orion were even marketing rebranded Celestron Schmidt-Cassegrains.